didier-durand/microk8s-kata-containers/README.template.md

 ## Specific Setup

-Two specific points have to be part of this workflow:
+Various specific points have to be part of this workflow:

 1. [Katas on GCE](https://github.com/kata-containers/documentation/blob/master/install/gce-installation-guide.md) implies use of [nested virtualization](https://en.wikipedia.org/wiki/Virtualization#Nested_virtualization): this requires to create a [specific GCE image](https://cloud.google.com/compute/docs/instances/enable-nested-virtualization-vm-instances) to activate the [Intel VT-x instruction set](https://en.wikipedia.org/wiki/X86_virtualization#Intel_virtualization_(VT-x)).
 This is obtained by the addition of a specific option *"--licenses="* to the command *"gcloud compute images create"*.
 See [microk8s-kata.sh](sh/microk8s-kata.sh) for details.

 2. The underlying hardware must minimally be of the Intel's [Broadwell architecture generation](https://en.wikipedia.org/wiki/Broadwell_(microarchitecture)) to provide the VT-x instructions.
 This is guaranteed by adding *"--min-cpu-platform 'Intel Broadwell'"* to the command *"gcloud compute instances create"*.
 See [microk8s-kata.sh](sh/microk8s-kata.sh) for details.

+3. [Podman CLI](https://podman.io/) is used instead of Docker CLI because Docker is not compatible with Kata Containers runtime 2.0.
+As this article explains it, the transition from Docker to Podman is very easy: command syntax and resuls are extremely close and even identical in most cases.

 ## Workflow Steps